States General of the Netherlands: Etymology

-The archaic Dutch word staten originally related to the feudal classes ("estates", or standen in Dutch) in which medieval European societies were stratified; the clergy, the nobility and the commons.
+The archaic Dutch word staten originally related to the feudal classes ("estates", or standen in Dutch) into which medieval European societies were stratified: the clergy, the nobility and the commons.
 The word eventually came to mean the political body in which the respective estates were represented.
 Each province in the Habsburg Netherlands had its own staten.
 These representative bodies (and not their constituent estates) in turn were represented in the assembly that came to be known as Staten-Generaal (a plurale tantum), or Algemene Staten (General States).
-The English word "states" may have a similar meaning as the Dutch word staten, as in e.g. States of Jersey.
-The English phrases "States General" is probably a literal translation of the Dutch word.
-Historically, the same term was used for the name of other national legislatures as, for example, the Catalan and Valencian Generalitat and the Estates General of France during the Ancien Régime.
+The English word "states" may have a similar meaning to the Dutch word staten, as in e.g. States of Jersey.
+The English phrase "States General" is probably a literal translation of the Dutch word.
+Historically, the same term was used for other national legislatures as, for example, the Catalan and Valencian Generalitat and the Estates General of France during the Ancien Régime.

 Several geographic place names are derived from the States General.
 In 1609, Henry Hudson established Dutch trade in Staten Island, New York City and named the island Staaten Eylandt after the States General.
 Isla de los Estados, now an Argentine island, was also named after this institution, the Spanish name being a translation of the Dutch name.
 Abel Tasman originally gave the name Staten Landt to what would become New Zealand.
 Staaten River is a river in the Cape York Peninsula, Australia.